What are Mantras?

 Three forces act on the body and mind and all of nature.
 These are the three great attributes of nature, called the maha gunas.
 They are tamas, rajas, and sattwa.
 Everything is polarised between tamas (darkness) and sattwa (light).
 Rajas is the desire at the center of human existence that moves us either toward darkness and materialism or toward light, knowledge, and enlightenment.

-Mantras are said to be mainly sattwic by nature as they stimulate and reveal the mind to us.
-The vibrations of the mantra stimulate the mind in the same way that a massage stimulates the body and reveals hidden tensions to us.
+Mantras are said to be mainly sattwic by nature, as they stimulate the mind so that we can see our mind working.
+The vibrations of the mantra stimulate the mind in the same way that a massage stimulates the body and reveals hidden tensions.

 Mantras expand the sattwic elements of our nature to bring about positive energy, balance, and a deep sense of inner joy.
 This is why mantra yoga, by awakening the sattwic elements in the body and mind, helps us to attain health, mental strength, and spiritual illumination.